Intra-Bosnian Muslim War: December escalation and stalemate

 On 4 December, Abdić's forces launched a ground offensive in the western part of the Bihać Pocket, deploying approximately 1,000 troops.
-In response, Dudaković strongly condemned the Krajina Serb authorities for allowing Abdić's troops unrestricted passage through their territory for resupply.
+In response, Dudaković strongly condemned the Krajina Serb authorities for allowing Abdić's troops to pass through their territory unimpeded for resupply.
 While this accusation was justifiable, his criticism of the UNPROFOR was less so.
 As in previous encounters, UN troops stationed in the area had limited capacity to intervene, instead focusing on monitoring the situation and later assisting in casualty evacuation.

 During the early days of December, the Polish battalion of UNPROFOR found itself caught in the hostilities.
 The battalion primarily established dressing stations near the conflict zones, transporting wounded soldiers to the hospital in Vojnić and, when necessary, onward to Karlovac in Croatia.

 By 8 December, the fighting had reached a stalemate, with neither side achieving significant territorial gains.
 However, Abdić's manoeuvres had forced Dudaković to divert troops to multiple new positions, exposing them to potential attacks from Bosnian Serb forces along the southern confrontation line.
 Both factions endured heavy casualties, with estimates exceeding 300 dead and 1,000 wounded.

 The European Community Monitoring Mission (ECMM) swiftly intervened, advocating for an immediate ceasefire.
 EC monitors actively mediated between the warring sides, often under fire from Bosnian Serb artillery.

 Despite the ongoing conflict, economic interests continued to play a pivotal role.
 In a remarkable development, on 29 December, Dudaković requested that the ECMM facilitate a meeting between himself and the Krajina Serbs' Lika Corps commander.
 The Lika region, adjacent to the Bihać Pocket, was a vital conduit for black-market trade.
 The meeting underscored the paradox of war: while hostilities persisted, commerce remained a priority for both factions, with military leaders willing to negotiate trade routes even amid active combat operations.

 By January 1994, most of Cazinska Krajina was under the control of the 5th Corps.
 That same month, Abdić and Dudaković signed a ceasefire, which was broken on 18 February 1994 when Abdić launched an offensive against the 5th Corps.
 The fighting lasted until the summer of 1994, when Abdić's forces suffered heavy defeats, forcing 30,000 of his supporters to flee to neighbouring Croatia.

 Throughout the winter and spring of 1994, intermittent clashes persisted between the 5th Corps and the Western Bosnian forces, as both sides tested each other's military strength.
 In the south, the 5th Corps maintained defensive positions along the Una River, facing off against the VRS 2nd Krajina Corps.
 However, the frontline eventually reached a stalemate.